 What does the elastic workforce mean for you?

 These recent times have provided the business with a springboard to look at new ways of working moving forward.
 The elastic workforce will offer greater flexibility to employers and employees, allowing a healthier balance between home and the office, while still delivering exceptional service to customers.
 Technology will play a big part in the success of the elastic workforce, ensuring consistent access and visibility of work performance to build confidence in an employee’s ability to perform well at home.
-From the conversations, I have had with clients, Enlighten plays a significant role in shaping the elastic workforce that leads to the operational excellence due to these factors.
+From the conversations, I have had with clients, Enlighten plays a significant role in shaping the elastic workforce that leads to achieving operational excellence moment due to these factors.

 How will Enlighten embrace the elastic workforce?